ha-noh/image-gallery-modal/README.md

 ## Usage Notes & Possible issues
 * The image visible in the modal has the same source as the image being clicked on - if you are using a lower resolution version of your image as a thumbnail or as a responsive element, the module won't work the way it was intended (it will just display a tiny picture).
-* If your webpage has html classes prefixed with `gallery-modal` or `modal`, be sure to check that there is no overlap between the classes you already wrote and the classes found in this module.
+* Be wary of the webpage's css from overwriting or conflicting with this module's.
+If your webpage has html classes prefixed with `gallery-modal` or `modal`, be sure to check that there is no overlap between the classes you already wrote and the classes found in this module.
+Make sure you don't have broad css element selectors like `img { ... }` which will override the module.
 * **If your webpage removes or inserts images dynamically, the variable `galleryImages` in gallery-modal-scripts.js has to be moved down from the topmost scope** to a local variable in each of the functions it appears in.
 * Currently there is no way to exempt an image from having the modal applied if it's contained in the div marked with the `gallery-modal-ready` class.
 * Furthermore, all imgs contained within divs marked with `gallery-modal-ready` will be compiled into a single gallery.
 Therefore, if you have (for example) 3 divs on a single page for concept art, 3D models, and paintings, they will all share a single modal.
 If you want each to have their own separate modal, you would have to implement some code to mark only the active gallery with the `gallery-modal-ready` class.